 Use of H-point Measurement in New Product Development(NPD)

-Dimensional measurement using H-point gives various important comparison parameters for vehicles, such as-
+Dimensional H-point measurement gives various important comparison parameters for vehicles, such as-

 - Ease of accessibility which a person gets while using internal controls inside a vehicle.